gy20073/compact_bilinear_pooling/caffe-20160312/README.md

 There is an example of using compact bilinear feature to do birds classification in folder: $CAFFE_ROOT/examples/compact_bilinear.
 Please check it out!

+If you want to merge the compact bilinear layer into your own caffe version, make sure you have changed all those files: cmake/Cuda.cmake add ${CUDA_CUFFT_LIBRARIES} to Caffe_LINKER_LIBS

+include/caffe/layers:
+  bilinear_layer.hpp
+  compact_bilinear_layer.hpp
+  l2_normalize_layer.hpp
+  signed_sqrt_layer.hpp
+and their corresponding .cu and .cpp files in src/caffe/layers.
+If you want to include their tests, they are located at src/caffe/test with names like test_compact_bilinear_layer.cpp.

+include/caffe/util:
+  _kiss_fft_guts.h
+  kiss_fft.h
+  kiss_fftr.h
+src/caffe/util
+  kiss_fft.cpp
+  kiss_fftr.cpp

+Makefile
+  change the line "LIBRARIES := cudart cublas curand" to "LIBRARIES := cudart cublas curand cufft".

+src/caffe/proto/caffe.proto
+  add "optional CompactBilinearParameter compact_bilinear_param=145;" in the "message LayerParameter".

+  add the following message:
+  message CompactBilinearParameter {
+   optional uint32 num_output = 1;
+   optional bool sum_pool = 2 [default = true];
+ }

-If you find bilinear pooling or compact bilinear pooling, please consider citing:
+If you find bilinear pooling or compact bilinear pooling useful, please consider citing:

     @inproceedings{lin2015bilinear,
       title={Bilinear CNN models for fine-grained visual recognition},